 Get a prescriber to help you

-We know this might be difficult, but searching “holistic psychiatrist” or “integrative doctor” may help you get started.
+We know this might be difficult, but searching “holistic psychiatrist” or “integrative doctor” in your local area may help you get started.
 Benzodiazepine tapering is truly difficult to manage for an outpatient doctor and a residential stay is certainly preferred.
 But if you are limited to outpatient, you still absolutely need to have someone monitoring your medications and medical care.

 Avoid caffeine, MSG, glutamate, and Aspartame

 We probably don’t need to mention this to most anxiety sufferers but we cannot really overemphasize the importance of making discerning food and beverage choices.
 Caffeine is definitely not going to be well tolerated during the benzodiazepine tapering process.19 MSG and glutamate are highly stimulating.
 Glutamate is the most excitatory neurochemical of the central nervous system and can contribute to heightened anxiety.20 Aspartame breaks down into aspartate and phenylalanine, both of which can be stimulating.21

 Balance blood sugar

 Blood sugar spikes and crashes can cause anxiety, and other symptoms.
 Creating a lifestyle to avoid these can make tapering benzodiazepines a lot easier.7 To alleviate blood sugar crashes, eat a healthy portioned protein-based breakfast.
 Try to limit excess sugars and simple carbohydrates like rice, wheat, and other starches.
 Consuming snack-like meals ongoing throughout the day can help balance blood sugar.5 A bag of carrots with nut butter is a viable snack, so is raw green beans or avocado.
 You want to avoid going on a blood sugar roller-coaster during the benzodiazepine tapering period.
 If you find it hard to eat, still try by eating small portions.
 Your gut is a muscle and might need to exercise a bit if you have been food restricting due to anxiety.